aaronjoslinwangdu/bike-share-case-study/bikeshare-case-study-md.md

 ![number\_of\_rides\_by\_rider\_type](https://github.com/aaronjoslinwangdu/bike-share-case-study/blob/master/Visualizations/number_of_rides_by_rider_type.png)

-\#\#\#Here, we observe a few things: \* Both casual users and members use docked bikes much more than the other two available types. \* The number of rides per day for members does not vary heavily throughout the week, with only a slight increase as the week progresses. \* Casual users ride much more often on weekends, especially Saturday.
+By looking at this chart we can observe a few things.First off, both casual users and members use docked bikes much more than the other two available types.
+Also, the number of rides per day for members does not vary heavily throughout the week, with only a slight increase as the week progresses.
+Lastly, we can see that casual users ride much more often on weekends, especially Saturday.

 ![rides\_every\_hour](https://github.com/aaronjoslinwangdu/bike-share-case-study/blob/master/Visualizations/rides_every_hour.png)

+Here we can see that the number of trips that members take spike at 8am and 6pm, while the casual riders steadily increase the amount of trips that they take throughout the day.

-## Conclusion
+## Conclusion and Recommendations

+Now that I’ve walked through the data analysis process, I can list some key observations that would help to answer the business questions mentioned in the introduction.

+These key observations are:
+1. Casual riders ride more often on the weekend than during the week.
+2. Casual riders on average take longer lasting trips than members.
+3. The number of rides by casual riders surpasses the number of rides by members on Saturday.
+4. Members use their bikes often around 8am and 6pm, possibly indicating using Divvy services for work transportation.

+My recommendations for Divvy based on these observations are:
+1. Creating an alternate membership type that caters toward weekend users.
+2. Advertising Divvy as an alternative to driving your car to work.